uISP/uHID-userspace/README.md

 2. Product Name must match the microcontroller name.
 E.g. atmega8 for atmega8.
 Try to use the same name that you supply compilers and applications like gcc, avrdude, etc. This will be useful to have when running scripts

 3. Serial Number is basically your device name + serial number, whatever.
-You can use it to chose between different connected devices
+You can use it to chose between different connected devices and use : as a separator e.g. _MyDevKit:first_, _MyDevKit:second_ etc. App manager recognises : and handles it properly

 That said, if you decide for your project that uses uHID to go commercial, you have to: